mftnakrsu/CLTV_prediction/README.md

 E(M|p,q,\gamma,mx,x) = p \cdot \left(1 - \frac{{1 + \gamma}}{{q + x + \gamma}}\right) + q \cdot \frac{{mx}}{{x + \gamma}}
 $$

+As the recency value increases, the customer's probability of purchasing increases, that is, the bgn db value increases.
+Because he bought a new product, there was a partial drop out.